-Upgrading to all four BT Sport channels is no big deal if you’re already a BT TV customer and it’s even better if you’re on BT Broadband too.
-The former group can add the package for £10 per month.
+Upgrading to all four BT Sport channels is no big deal if you’re already a BT customer.
+Those with BT TV already can access the channels for £10 per month.
 BT Broadband customers can enjoy the BT Sport app and watch on the go for the same price.View Deal

 New BT broadband and BT TV customers will gain access to the coverage free of charge, while it costs £10 each month for existing customers.
 Sky TV users can also add BT Sport to their existing package from £25 a month, but that will not include any 4K viewing.

 BT Sport for Sky TV customers from £30 per month